Resonate TypeScript quickstart tutorial • Part 2

 Let it run it until you see that the log "download successful", then kill (Ctrl-c) the service.

-Because you are using cURL from another terminal, you will receive "received" In Part 1 of the tutorial, killing the HTTP service would have resulted in the loss of the state of the executions.
-However, because the service was connected to the Resonate Server, when you bring the service back up, the execution sequence will continue where it left off.
+Because you are using cURL from another terminal, you will get "received".
+In Part 1 of the tutorial, killing the HTTP service would have resulted in the loss of the state of the executions.
+However, because the service is connected to the Resonate Server, when you bring the service back up, the execution sequence continues from where it left off.

 Next, you will inspect the promise in the Resonate Server to see that it resolved successfully.